 120 injured following the accident in Istanbul

 The plane passed the end of it and went down a slope to the perimeter road and the highway in the vicinity of the airport, at which point it broke into pieces.
 Some pictures taken immediately after the accident show a small fire, but it seems to have been cleared immediately.

 The difference in level between the runway and the place where the aircraft stops is 30 meters.
 No deceased persons were reported, but some passengers and some of the crew members suffered serious injuries.

 At the time of the accident, there were gusts of up to 30 knots at Istanbul Sabiha Gökçen International Airport.
 The last recorded ground speed was 63 knots (approximately 120 km / h).

 Boeing 737-800 (TC-IZK) Pegasus Airlines is an 11-year-old aircraft.
 The first flight operated on January 23, 2009.

 INITIAL NEWS: Over 30 ambulances were sent to the scene.
 And the intervention teams assisted the passengers in the evacuation of the wreck.

-Tonight, the Boeing 737-800 (TC-IZK) Pegasus Airlines has broken into several pieces at Sabiha Gökçen Istanbul International Airport.
+Tonight, the Boeing 737-800 (TC-IZK) Pegasus Airlines aircraft broke into several pieces at Istanbul Sabiha Gökçen International Airport.
 The aircraft operated flight PC2193, on the route Izmir - Istanbul.